czi-hca-comp-tools/manifold-alignment/README.md

 # manifold-alignment
 A repository for manifold applications of manifolds.
-## Metric - Manifold Alighnment.ipynb
+## Metric - Manifold Alignment.ipynb
 A jupyter notebook beginning to explore metrics for evaluating how well the topology of the original datset was maintained.
 Two methods are used:

 1. KNN-Jaccard Similarity Metric: the k-nearest neighbors for each sample are determined amongst the pre- and post- alignment batches.
 The average (and standard deviation) Jaccard Similarity between a corrected and raw cell are calculated.